Have you ever felt butterflies in your stomach? Emotions are connected to our gut, as well as the brain function. This is known as the gut-brain axis.

 Have you ever felt butterflies in your stomach?
 Have you felt stomach pain when you were going through tough moments?

-The interaction between the gut and brain is quite obvious.
-The communication system between your gut and brain is called the gut-brain axis.
+Your brain and gut are connected through the gut-brain axis.
 Your brain affects your gut health and your gut may even affect your brain health (source)

 Scientific Definition - Gut-Brain Axis